indiejames/clojure-debug-demo/README.md

     #'user/vm

-If you don't see the "Attached to process" message then check to make sure that you have used the same port that you saw in the "Listening for transpaort" message from REPL 1.
+If you don't see the "Attached to process" message then check to make sure that you have used the same port that you saw in the "Listening for transport" message from REPL 1.
 Also, the "Listening for events..." message is printed on a separate thread, so this line may get mixed in with the other output.